BenPainter/cse212-Final-Project/2-sets.md

 One major downside to a set is that it does not keep track of order at all.
 There is no way to keep track of what element came first in the set.

 ## Examples
 When some people want to create change, they will start a petition.
-Petition usually consist of a list full of people’s names.
-You aren’t allow to have the same person same multiple times to inflant the numbers.
-Sets can help preven that issue.
+A petition usually consists of a list full of people’s names.
+You aren’t allowed to have the same person same multiple times to inflate the numbers.
+Sets can help prevent that issue.

 ```python
 petition = set()
 answer = 0